Point of Sale

 Of all the add-on solutions available to restaurants, there’s one that you can’t run your business without: payment processors.

 A payment processor is the partner that allows you to accept credit, debit, and digital payments.
 With some POS providers, you’re required to use their in-house payment processor, instead of choosing your own provider, while others give you more flexibility to shop around for a better rate.

-If you use Revel’s POS system, you’re also required to sign up for a three-year contract for the company’s integrated payments solution, Revel Advantage.
+If you use Revel restaurant POS, you can use the company’s integrated payments solution, Revel Advantage, or a third-party provider.
 Revel Advantage is structured according to a fixed rate pricing model, which means that you pay a fixed rate regardless of card type, processing volume, and other factors.
 In the case of Revel Advantage, you’ll be paying 2.49%, plus $0.15 per transaction.

 The advantage of paying the same rate for every transaction is that, in theory, it’s easier to predict your processing costs each month.
 But that convenience comes with a price.

 TouchBistro also gives U.S. customers the option to use its integrated TouchBistro Payments solution powered by Chase.
-Unlike Revel Advantage, TouchBistro Payments is structured according to a cost plus pricing model, with no long-term contract required.
+TouchBistro Payments is structured according to a cost plus pricing model.
 Under this kind of pricing model, the restaurant owner pays the non-negotiable interchange fee (for the type of credit card being used) and a flat mark-up.

 The benefit to a cost plus pricing model is that you pay a custom rate for each transaction, instead of a flat rate for all transactions – regardless of what type of card or method of payment is used.
 Though this fee is less predictable, it’s generally the least expensive option for restaurants that serve customers who use a wide variety of cards.